danielle desrosier

 Registered Associate Professional Clinical Counselor

-Or maybe you’re a young adult trying to find your footing after a major loss, a breakup, or a life transition that’s turned everything upside down.
-Whatever has led you here, one thing is likely true: something has shifted—and you’re left trying to make sense of it.
+Grief shows up in our lives in many different ways.
+You may be trying to find your footing after a major loss, a breakup, or a life transition that’s turned everything upside down.
+Whatever has led you here, one thing is likely true: something has shifted, and you’re left trying to make sense of it.

 In my work, I hold space for people of all ages to grieve not only the loss of life, but all forms of loss—and to begin to finding meaning again, even in the midst of pain.